jacklul/pihole-updatelists/README.md

 ```

 Alternatively you can clone this repo and `sudo bash ./install.sh`.

-When configuration file already exists this script will not overwrite it so it's safe to update at any time.

 In the future to quickly update the script you can use `sudo pihole-updatelists --update`.